-There are no fiscal impacts anticipated for the CPPA.
-The CPPA's enforcement responsibilities are a result of the statute, and cannot commence prior to July 1, 2023.
-(Civ.
-Code, § 1798.185, subd. (d).)
-The proposed regulations do not create additional workload for the CPPA.
+There are no fiscal impacts anticipated for the CPPA or the Department of Justice (DOJ).
+The CPPA and DOJ's enforcement responsibilities are a result of the statute, and the proposed regulations do not create additional responsibilities or workload for the CPPA or DOJ in carrying out their enforcement functions.